 Click any story headline to open the article and share it using social media: Facebook, Twitter, Google Plus.

-For the first time and due to the COVID-19 Ruling, the RIO Theatre will close after Friday's showing of Bloodshot until the COVID-19 restrictions have been removed.
+For the first time and due to the COVID-19 Ruling, the RIO Theatre is closed until the COVID-19 restrictions have been removed.
 The RIO will miss our customers during this time; however, the closing is for the health and wellness of our community.
 We appreciate our customers and wish everyone well.
 Check back often for when the RIO announces it will reopen.

 Box office opens at 7:00pm.
 Showtime at 7:30pm.
 Admission is $7 for adults and $6 for children.

 September 10, 2020 - Center Garden Club met for its first monthly meeting of the new year on September 9, 2020 in the home of Lisa Albers.
 President Carole Ann Chance presided.
 Horticultural reports on both summer tomato production and river birch trees were presented and discussed.
 Members also enjoyed a covered-dish salad luncheon and social hour after which they exchanged “pass-along plants.”
 Pictured is a flowering water lily grown by Carole Chance and passed along to Carolyn Bounds.

 Center Garden Club meets at noon on the second Wednesday of each month, September through May.
 Come participate; call Carole Chance for more information at 598-7588.

 September 9, 2020 - The winner of the Bar-B-Q trailer for the Sam Samford Lodge Scholarship Raffle is Keith Jefferson, Automotive Collision Specialist.